cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e18-co227-Department-Course-Page-Group-B
-title:
+title: Department Course Page
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Department Course Page

 ---